DmitryDzz/snake-shake/README.md

-# web-shake
+# snake-shake
-Mobile accelerometer in web application
+A mobile accelerometer in web application